RphWbr/visiannot/doc/source/userguide-visiannot.rst

 Zoom tools
 ----------
-The default zoom of PyQtGraph is available for the Y axis of the signal plots and is overwritten for the X axis so that all the signal plots are linked.
+The default zoom of **Pyqtgraph** is available for the Y axis of the signal plots and is overwritten for the X axis so that all the signal widgets are linked.
 Thus the zoom tools described here only affects the temporal axis.

 Based on :numref:`fig-example-signal`, :numref:`fig-example-signal-zoom` illustrates the temporal zoom.
 We call "temporal range" the period of the signals that is displayed and "temporal range duration" its duration.
 In the progress bar, the black lines delimit the temporal range.
 We can see that the temporal range duration in :numref:`fig-example-signal` is 00h30min00s and becomes 00h00min21s after zoom in :numref:`fig-example-signal-zoom`.
 The black lines of the progress bar have also moved to show what part of the signals is displayed.